derysudrajat/oop-lab-les-8/README.md

 ## Demo

-this is the program demo, remember before you run the program make sure your `xampp` was already start `MySQL` and `Apache` and this is the result
+this is the program demo, remember before you run the program make sure your `xampp` was already start `MySQL` and `Apache` and this is the result.

 ![DEMO](screenshot/demo.png "Program Demo")